satya9500/leetcode_scrapper/README.md

 3. Extract links of such questions and store in array.
 4. Now loop in array and find submitted codes.
 5. Make a new directory codes/ and write all the solved question's solution there.

+P.S : I know code quality can be improved.
+I will do that in next commits :p.